Zenmai0822/Zenmai0822.github.io/_posts/2019-04-29-Notes_from_Learning_Go_2.md

 categories: go
 ---

+Relevant code is located at [`sqrt.go`](https://github.com/Zenmai0822/goplayground/blob/master/sqrt.go)

 ## Structure

-Apparently O'Reilly's book did not teach project structure early on (Nothing as of Location 1707).
+Apparently O'Reilly's book did not teach project structure early on (Nothing as of Location 1707[^1]).
 A go project should vaguely look something like this in terms of folder structure.
 The following path tree is the `$GOPATH`.
 You might not have it defined in your environment variables, and a default of `~/go` is used in this case.
 However,

+[^1]: **Update (2019-04-29 22:52):** It's in Chapter 4.
+Location 2015 if you are using Kindle.

 ```
 .